-Study suggests immune system could play a central role in AMDNovember 28th, 2012 in Immunology /
+Study suggests immune system could play a central role in AMDNovember 28, 2012 in Medicine & Health / Immunology

 (Medical Xpress)—Changes in how genes in the immune system function may result in age-related macular degeneration (AMD), the leading cause of visual impairment in older adults, based on preliminary research conducted by National Institutes of Health (NIH) investigators.